 - Allow Automatic login through Control Userpasswords2

 Note: The checkbox “Users must enter a user name and password to use this computer” was available in Windows 10 before Microsoft released version 2004 for Windows 10 OS.
 The Windows 10 version 2004 (or May 2020 Update) and newer versions don’t show the required “Users must enter a user name and password to use this computer” checkbox to some users.
-If, after running “control userpasswords2” or “netplwiz” commands, you found the checkbox is missing, refer to our ultimate guide on how to restore the “Users must enter a user name and password to use this computer” checkbox on Windows 10.
+If, after running “control userpasswords2” or “netplwiz” commands, you find the checkbox is missing, refer to our ultimate guide on how to restore the “Users must enter a user name and password to use this computer” checkbox on Windows 10.

 How to Enable Automatic Login in Windows 10 using Netplwiz?

 This is the easiest way to enable Automatically Login in Windows 10 using the Netplwiz command.
 Perform the following steps to configure the same:-

 Step 2.
 Then, on the resulting User Accounts dialog, select the user name and uncheck the option “Users must enter a user name and password to use this computer.”

 Step 4.
 It will open the “Automatically sign in” dialog box.
 Type your user account password and re-type it to confirm.